mitre/biqt-iris/README.md

 BIQTIris is a reference library for computing iris image statistics using various quality attributes, features, and ISO metrics.
 It is part of the open-source BIQT Framework.

-Support is currently limited to mage files of size 480x480 and 640x480 pixels.
+Images smaller than 256x256 or larger than 1000x680 are not supported.
 Raw image data is assumed to have a color depth of 8 bpp.

 ### Features ###